Let’s start with the definition.

 8. Use “Embargo” in your subject line to catch the reporter’s attention.

 How should you write an embargoed press release?

 You write it just like you would write any other press release, except that you write the embargo date/time clearly across the top.

-Don’t send it out too long in advance, but exactly how long depends on the news.
+Don’t send an embargoed press release out too long in advance, but exactly how long depends on the news.
 Always assume that someone might break the embargo, so do not send it out so early that this would cause problems.

 I would also recommend thinking carefully about the need for an embargo.
 Do you need it?
-Maybe you get more coverage by sending it out later.
+Maybe you will get more coverage by sending your press release out later.
 I can’t see many people saving it for later unless it is something earthshaking.